rhodyprog4ds/BrownFall21/resources/glossary.md

   the translator from human readable python code to something the computer can run.
 An interpreted language means you can work with python interactively

 kernel
-  in the jupyter environment, [the kernel](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#kernel) is a language specific computational
+  in the jupyter environment, [the kernel](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#kernel) is a language specific computational engine

-pep 8
+PEP 8
   [Python Enhancement Proposal 8](https://www.python.org/dev/peps/pep-0008/), the Style Guide for Python Code

 repository